 BOT continued from page 1 "The current amount granted to CPC is simply just not enough to bring good concerts and speakers to campus," said Lao.
-"We determined that 50,000 dollars was a safe amount that could be used endowment and focused specifically on concerts and speakers each year." would The endowment potentially be supplemented by revenue from market returns, profits from any of the concerts CPC and continued donations, Lao said.
-Though Lao said "all of the bases are covered," he still has concerns about the perceived feasibility of the proposal.
-"The biggest chal. lenge when we ask for this money is that the University has already approved a 10-year plan," Lao said.
+"We determined that 50,000 dollars was a safe amount that could be used endowment and focused specifically on concerts and speakers each year.' would The endowment potentially be supplemented by revenue from market returns, profits from any of the concerts CPC and continued donations, Lao said.
+"Judging from faculty published, so asking the wouldn't be respectful."
+Jeremy Lao Though Lao said "all of the bases are covered, he still has concerns about the perceived feasibility of the proposal.
+"The bigchal. gest lenge when we ask for this money is that the University has already approved a 10-year plan," Lao said.
 "Basically, we're asking to become a priority, and to secure the funds through a capital campaign with the development office.
 The presentation will also address the issue of TCEs, after the Faculty Senate recently came out strongly against their publication, as they found the TCE forms Lao said he will ask the Board of Trustees to have the Office of Provost make this issue a priority, but will not come out directly in favor of their publication. themselves flawed.